Russian strikes hit outskirts of Ukrainian capital and Lviv

 The World Health Organization said it has verified 43 attacks on hospitals and health facilities, with 12 people killed and 34 injured.

-In remarks early Friday, Ukrainian President Volodymyr Zelenskyy said he was thankful to President Joe Biden for additional military aid, but he would not get into specifics about the new package, saying he did not want Russia to know what to expect.
+Ukrainian President Volodymyr Zelenskyy said early Friday he was thankful to President Joe Biden for additional military aid, but he would not get into specifics about the new package, saying he did not want Russia to know what to expect.
 He said when the invasion began on Feb.
 24, Russia expected to find Ukraine much as it did in 2014, when Russia seized Crimea without a fight and backed separatists as they took control of the eastern Donbas region.

 Instead, he said, Ukraine had much stronger defenses than expected, and Russia "didn’t know what we had for defense or how we prepared to meet the blow.”

-In a joint statement, the foreign ministers of the Group of Seven leading economies accused Putin of conducting an “unprovoked and shameful war,” and called on Russia to comply with the International Court of Justice’s order to stop its attack and withdraw its forces.
+In a joint statement, the foreign ministers of the Group of Seven leading economies accused Russian President Vladimir Putin of conducting an “unprovoked and shameful war,” and called on Russia to comply with the International Court of Justice’s order to stop its attack and withdraw its forces.

-Both Ukraine and Russia this week reported some progress in negotiations.
-Kremlin spokesman Dmitry Peskov said Thursday that some negotiators were breaking into working groups.

 “Working more in silence than on television, radio or on Facebook,” Zelenskyy said.
 “I consider it the right way.”